alzatraz/smallworld/README.md

 4. we computed the **theoretical positions of the stations** for each subway line.
 To compute the position of these theoretical stations, we first put the terminals at the end of the first and last segment of the line (recall that a subway line is a list of segment).
 Then, we graduated the lines s.t. the theoretical stations were approx. 710 meters away from one another (710 meters being the average distance between two consecutive stations in the parisian Métro)
 5. we computed the **true positions of the stations** according to the theoretical positions, using a gaussian two-dimensionnal distribution centered on the theoretical position
 6. we **merged the stations** that were too close from one another, using again DBSCAN

+The 'fast' lines generation was more easier :
-7. we computed the **biggest hubs** of the network, i.e. the stations were a lot of subway lines were crossing
+1. we computed the **biggest hubs** of the network, i.e. the stations were a lot of subway lines were crossing
-8. we generated the **fast lines** that should cross these hubs.
-First we generated random segments as for the slow lines.
-Then we computed, for each of these segments, the closest hubs using the sympy distance function (between a point and a line) and a certain distance threshold.
-We bended the segments s.t. the fast lines cam through the hubs close to them.
-We kept only the lines that were crossing enough hubs (4).
+2. we generated **random segments** as for the slow lines.
+3. we computed the **closest hubs w.r.t each segment**.
+To this aim, we usedd the sympy distance function (distance between a point and a line), and considered a hub was 'close enough' from a line if the distance between the hub and the line was below and a certain threshold.
+4. We **bended the segments** s.t. the fast lines came through the hubs close to them.
+5. we kept only the lines that were crossing enough hubs (typically 4).

 ### Toponymy
 We generated random names for the stations we created.
 This implied to have a database for the names to combine together, and a method to combine names s.t. the combination makes sense.